CameronFlores/zumo-maze/README.md

 Process:
 In the rules we're told we're only timed for the second run of the maze meaning we can autonomously map the maze out for as long as we like.
 This means time improvements must come through efficent movements (moving the robot at max speed, speeding up where we know we don't need to turn), short sensor pauses (as soon as you read a turn or intersection use ballastic movement to immediately take a turn), and an optimal shortest path algorithm (though the one given seems sufficient).

+Consult tutorial code for format and variable names.
+This way the logic will translate to the next tutorial.

-With this in mind my goal is to play around with the tutorials and in order to get a good enough understanding of the code to make notebook entries of my understanding of the code and gain the ability to modify it for max speeds once I reach milestone 7.
+With this in mind my goal is to try the zumo myself, make it match with the tutorials if the tutorials run better, and then play arouund with the end result looking for optimizations, max speed, and in order to get a good enough understanding of the code to make notebook entries of my understanding of the code and gain the ability to modify it once I reach milestone 7.